immunant/c2rust/README.md

 > What platforms can C2Rust be run on?

 The translator and refactoring tool support both macOS and Linux.
-Other features, such as cross checking the functionality between C and Rust code, are currently limited to Linux hosts.

 ## Uses of `c2rust transpile`